sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 !!! note
-	If you are doing this course on your own, then the distant server will not be available.
+	If you are doing this course on your own, then the distant server provided within the course will not be available.
 	Feel free to ignore or adapt any of the following steps to your own situation.